Open-Earth-Foundation/CityCatalyst-global-data/importer-creator/README.md

 # Output

-The script will output two files:
+The script will output three files:

 - generated_script.py
   This is the pthon code which is doing the transformation and which can be processed for downstream tasks
 - formatted.csv
   This is the formatted input file, transformed based on the `generated_script.py`
+- generated_reasoning.py
+  This is a markdown file with the reasoning of the model, to check the assumptions.

 # Current limitations